jphaugla/crdb-terraform-ansible/README.md

 * 2 region/DC deployments of CockroachDB use Logical Data Replication or Physical Cluster Replication [see below](#two-datacenter-solutions)
 * This github enables but does not fully automate migration and replication from PostgreSQL to CockroachDB
   * On AWS, an S3 bucket is created to enable the migration
-  * Scripts are created on the application node with the correct connection strings for this github's deployments
+  * Scripts are created on the application node with the correct connection strings for an AWS deployment
   * On Azure, an Azure Block Storage bucket is created
 ### Running molt-replicator
 To run molt-replicator (NOTE: currently this only works when deploying on AWS but won't fail ansible parts on GCP or Azure)